Hiro420/cbt2_metadata_converter/README.md

-# cbt2_metadata_converter
+# MetadataConverter

-modified version of metadata converter for cbt2
+Disclaimer: this is NOT my work!
+I just took the liberty of publishing it here.